-LINES 1C AND 1C1 - Net Operating Loss Carryforward - Effective January 1, 2016, Act 6 of the 2016 First Extraordinary Session of the Louisiana Legislature limits the Net Operating Loss deduction to 72% of net income for any return filed on or after July 1, 2015, regardless of the taxable year to which the return relates.
-Act 103 of the 2015 Regular Legislative Session amended La.
-R.S.
-287.86 to eliminate the carryback of net operating losses.
-Also, the amount of net loss may now be carried forward to the 20 years immediately following the year in which the loss occurred.
+LINES 1C AND 1C1 - Net Operating Loss Carryforward - The amount of net loss may be carried forward 20 years immediately following the year in which the loss occurred.
+The Net Operating Loss deduction is limited to 72% of net income and the most recent loss must be used first.
 A schedule showing the calculation of the loss carryforward must be attached to the return.
 On Line 1C, enter the total amount of net operating loss carryforward available.
 On Line 1C1, enter the amount of Line 1C that is being used to reduce Louisiana net income.
-Act 123 of the 2015 Regular Legislative Session reduced the amount that actually offset net income by 28 percent.